 Reinstanted change to associate any messages logged via

 sys.stderrback to the request so that Apache can log them with the correct request log ID.
 This change was added in 4.5.4, but was reverted in 4.5.5 as the change was causing process crashes under Python 3.

 mod_wsgi-express.
 This fixes a problem where when using

 Requiredirective was being used.
 Precedence order was such that older directives were overriding new directive and it was possible to permit access to additional directories when using custom configuration.

-- Django 1.10 requires that management commands use argparse style
+Django 1.10 requires that management commands use argparse style options but

 mod_wsgi-expressuses optparse style options.
 Can no longer simply merge main script option list to get management command option list.
 Instead need to convert optparse list to argparse format on the fly, as still need to retain main script option list as optparse until drop Python 2.6 support.
 Changes stop

 WSGIDaemonProcessdirective.
 If set and the first loading of the WSGI application script file fails, then if no subsequent attempt to load it succeeds within the specified startup timeout, the daemon process will be restarted.
 When configuring mod_wsgi directly, the option is not enabled by default.
 The option is exposed via